Can't Be Tamed (song): Reception

 The video premiered on May 4, 2010, on E!
 News.
 The video received generally positive reviews from critics.
 It also received numerous comparisons to videos by Britney Spears and Lady Gaga, though Cyrus said she "wanted it to be something different for a female artist".
 Cristina Gibson of E! described the video as "edgy", similar to Cyrus' video for "Party in the U.S.A.", but "on steroids".
 Tina Warren of MTV News said the video was a good step toward ridding Cyrus of her good-girl image and gave the video a positive review, calling it "intriguing" and stating, "The video [...] is actually quite magnetic and you can’t look away".
 Tanner Stransky of Entertainment Weekly agreed.
 While he acknowledged the video "might be dark and a tad conceptually racy", he claimed it was smart move.
 "She isn’t moving too fast, honestly [...] it’s not like Miley is stripping or baring much skin".
 Rather, Stransky said Cyrus had "some super-fun dance moves" and "[made] a statement", albeit a darker one.
-Chinese newspaper People's Daily said the video featured "bold"costumes and "revealed Cyrus' sexy side".
+The official newspaper of the Central Committee of the Chinese Communist Party, People's Daily, said the video featured "bold" costumes and "revealed Cyrus' sexy side".
 The website, Yahoo! added the video to the list of "Worst Music Videos of 2010" Daniel Rutledge of 3 News in New Zealand said Cyrus had made "it very clear she wishes to cast aside any resemblance to the Disney alter ego that made her famous and be regarded from now on as an adult singer."
 Singaporean newspaper My Paper defended Cyrus against claims that the video was too provocative and reported, "If nothing else, this vid shows that Cyrus knows how to entertain, and marks the beginning of truly high-quality videos."
 Mary Elizabeth Williams of Salon.com offered a contrary opinion, stating that while Cyrus is a "talented singer [who] deserves to break out of her Disney mold", the "Can't Be Tamed" music video was poor.
 Williams said Cyrus has "talent galore" and "incredible pipes", but her video was "predictable, derivative and dumb" due to its unoriginality.
 According to People magazine, online reaction to the music video has been greatly varied.
 "Fans and bloggers lit up the Web with comments ranging from 'stunning, gorgeous, fierce' to 'wow way too much for someone her age'", the magazine reported.
 NME put the video at number 28 on their list of the "50 Worst Music Videos Ever".